the-user-created/portfolio/README.md

 - **Immersive Terminal Simulation**: Complete with boot sequences, typing effects, and a blinking cursor.
 - **Interactive Command System**: navigate the portfolio using commands like `about`, `projects`, and `contact`.
 - **Theming Engine**: Switch between visual styles including Matrix, Solarized, Hacker, and Light mode.
-- **Accessibility First**: Fully navigable via keyboard, screen-reader friendly, and mobile responsive.
+- **Accessibility First**: Fully navigable via keyboard, with a screen-reader friendly, SEO-optimized fallback page.
 - **Modern Tech Stack**: Built on the bleeding edge of the React ecosystem.

 ## 🛠️ Technology Stack